 Splurge vs save: The stainless steel finish bottom-mount fridge

 Both fridges rated quite well overall, and were neck and neck on virtually all tests.
 The Electrolux rated slightly better on temperature stability, and just won out on temperature evenness.
-LG is a little better on its default setting being suitable for the Australian climate, but the Fisher & Paykel still receives a very good score on this metric.
+LG is a little better in terms of its temperature range, and our experts rated it slightly higher for keeping food fresh for longer.

-While you get a bit more total volume for your money with the Fisher & Paykel, they're both large fridges, so you're not exactly going to be short on space if you opt for the LG.
+Although you get a bit more total volume for your money with the Electrolux, they're both quite large fridges, so you're not exactly going to be short on space if you opt for the LG.
 Both fridges come with a two-year warranty.

 Splurge vs save: The extra-large French door fridge

 If you're after an extra-large French door fridge, you are going to have to splash some cash.
 But when you're looking at dropping a cool $4K, you really need to ask whether you're getting your money's worth.

 Our fridge experts assessed these two fancy French door models and found that they deliver similarly good performance, despite their significant price difference.
-They received similar scores on metrics such as keeping food fresh longer, noise level and temperature range, but the Westinghouse came out ahead for temperature range (how well the range of temperature options suits the needs of most people).
+They received similar scores on criteria such as keeping food fresh longer, noise level and temperature evenness, but the Westinghouse came out well ahead for temperature range (how well the range of temperature options suits the needs of most people).